jeppetrost/getrefs/README.md

 # getrefs
-Helps construct bibliographies from downloaded pdfs
+Helper tool to construct bibliographies from downloaded pdfs.

-curls the appropriate references off inSpire.
+The present version curls the appropriate references off inSpire, since it was made for High Energy Physics realated papers.

+### Roadmap
+It could be nice to have more, different databases of scientific papers.